identy/RPi.SenseHat/README.md

 The Rpi.SenseHat is the main library.
 It contains a nice API to the Raspberry Sense HAT in C#.
 The Rpi.SenseHat is dependent on the RT.IoT.Sensors project, which is a library for managing the sensor readings from the Sense HAT.
 That project is currently a copy of another github repository until no NuGet of it is available.

-The RPi.SenseHat.Demo project is an application that you can run on the Raspberry Pi 2 || Pi 3.
+The RPi.SenseHat.Demo project is an application that you can run on the Raspberry Pi 2 | Raspberry Pi 3.
 It doesn't utilize the regular UI, so there is no need to connect it to a monitor using the HDMI port.
 The application comes with a number of views.
 You must choose what demo to run by modifying the code in the "Selector" class.
 It should be fairly obvious what to do there. :-)